List of best-selling video games

-Pictured left to right: Markus Persson and Alexey Pajitnov, creators of Minecraft and Tetris, respectively.
-Critics have debated which of these games should be classified as the best-selling video game, mainly due to definitional disputes surrounding Tetris, making Minecraft easier to classify as such.
+Alexey Pajitnov (left) and Markus Persson (right), creators of Tetris and Minecraft, respectively.
+Critics have debated which of these games should be classified as the best-selling video game, mainly due to definitional disputes surrounding Tetris.

 This is a list of the best-selling video games worldwide, ranked up to 50th place by reported software unit sales.
-The best-selling video game to date is determined to be Minecraft, a 2011 multi-platform sandbox game created by Markus Persson and developed by Mojang Studios.
-In October 2023, it became the first video game to sell over 300 million copies.
-Its closest competitor is a title from Rockstar Games, Grand Theft Auto V, which is the only other video game to have reached both 100 and 200 million copies.
+Reliable sources are split as to whether the title of best-selling video game should belong to Tetris, a 1988 multi-platform puzzle video game created by Alexey Pajitnov, or to Minecraft, a 2011 multi-platform sandbox game created by Markus Persson and developed by Mojang Studios.
+Some sources consider Tetris to be the best-selling video game by combining the sales of all of its different versions, totaling 520 million as of 2022, while others consider the best-selling video game to be Minecraft, which has sold over 425 million copies as of 2026, rejecting the aggregation of each Tetris release.
+(Note: Tetris is considered the best-selling video game by Encyclopædia Britannica, Forbes, GameSpot, IGN, and Kotaku.Minecraft is considered the best-selling video game by the BBC, GamesRadar+, Gamereactor, and Guinness World Records.Due to the split among reliable sources, both games are listed in the number-one spot on this list.)
+The closest competitor to either is Grand Theft Auto V, which has sold 230 million copies.
 The best-selling single-platform game is Wii Sports, with nearly 83 million sales for the Wii console.

-Before Minecraft, the record for best-selling video game was successively held by two Nintendo titles: Super Mario Bros. and Wii Sports.
+Criteria

-Although some publications, including IGN and GameSpot, have favoured Tetris over Minecraft for being the best-selling video game by combining sales of all its different versions, other sources, including British Broadcasting Corporation (BBC) and Guinness World Records, have analysed this case and rejected the aggregation of all Tetris releases as a single title, causing disagreement over its identification.
-The 1998 game Snake is estimated to have shipped on over 400 million devices, but is not listed as it was pre-installed and freely accessible on Nokia mobile phones.
-Another sales issue involves The Elder Scrolls V: Skyrim, which game director Todd Howard claims has sold over 60 million copies, is deemed contentious due to Howard's history of making exaggerated statements about his games for promotional purposes.
+The 1998 game Snake is estimated to have shipped on over 400 million devices, but is not listed as it was preinstalled and freely accessible on Nokia mobile phones.

 For this list, standard re-releases, remasters and enhanced versions of games are considered iterative updates to the original, thus their sales are combined.
 In contrast, remakes generally contain significant deviations from the original and are considered separate products.
 Likewise, expansion packs are not combined with the base game to avoid inflating sales figures.
 Additionally, titles with unique release structures are classified based on their specific publishing context.
 Other metrics, such as "players" or "installs", typically refer to active users engaging with the game rather than sales, thus are not listed; even for paid games, these metrics could include free trials or other free promotions and cannot reliably be substituted for sales figures.
 Paid bundled titles are also included in this list; their sales often benefit from being packaged with other products, typically at a discounted price.